 Marsha's ability to disregard the hateful comments made about her trans identity and race coined her famous saying ‘Pay It No Mind’.
 Marsha fought for gay rights, from the marginalised position engendered by her race.

-Reminding us of the importance of individual people within great social movements in history, Marsha is a valuable figure to remember during Black History Month.
+'Pay It No Mind' reminds us of the impact individual people have within great social movements.
+Marsha is a valuable figure to remember this Black History Month.

 Elena Angelides, Theatre Editor